 Thesis option or Non-Thesis Option?

 Master's students in the Classics program have the option of writing a master's thesis under the direct supervision of a member of the Graduate Faculty (Thesis option), or completing a learned master's degree that stresses graduate coursework (Non-Thesis option).
 Both options emphasize rigorous training in Greek and Latin language and the development of research methods and skills.
 The thesis option is designed for students with very strong background preparation in ancient languages, who wish to refine their research and other technical skills.
-Incoming students in the non-thesis option usually have advanced standing in both ancient Greek and Latin.
+Only Students who have taken advanced language classes in both Greek and Latin can apply to the Thesis Option.
 The non-thesis option is a course-intensive program designed for students who need to improve their ancient languages and other research and technical skills.
 The non-thesis option is recommended for most incoming MA students.
 Incoming students in the non-thesis option usually have advanced proficiency in at least one of the ancient languages and can enrol immediately in graduate Greek or Latin courses.

 What is the Accelerated track?